Multisections of surface bundles and bundles over the circle: Multisecting fiber bundles over the circle

 The genera of the surfaces are related by $g(\Sigma)=4g+1$, where $g=g(S)$.
 The schemes of Figure~\ref{figbundleS1n4} show how to apply this construction for other permutations of the trisection of $X$.
 The genus of $\Sigma$ is then given by $5g+1$ and $6g+1$ respectively.

 In higher dimensions, the same construction works, as long as we can determine the right scheme.
 The idea is to use the decomposition of $\sigma$ into disjoint cycles.
 Figure~\ref{figbundleS1cycle} gives a model for an $(n-1)$--cycle.
-Then different cycles can be stacked together as examplified in Figures~\ref{figbundleS1n4} and~\ref{figbundleS1n67}.
-In doing so, we decompose the interval $[0,1]$ into $N$ intervals $I_\ell=[\frac{\ell}{N+1},\frac{\ell+1}{N+1}]$ for $\ell=1,\dots,N-1$ and $I_N=[\frac{N}{N+1},1]\cup[0,\frac{1}{N+1}]$; note that $N$ equals the number of cycles in the decomposition of $\sigma$ (including fixed points as order--$1$ cycles) plus the sum of the orders of these cycles.
+Then different cycles can be stacked together as examplified in Figures~\ref{figbundleS1n4} and~\ref{figbundleS1n67}; the general pattern is given in Figure~\ref{figbundleS1general}.
+In doing so, we decompose the interval $[0,1]$ into $N$ intervals $I_\ell=[\frac{\ell}{N+1},\frac{\ell+1}{N+1}]$ for $\ell=1,\dots,N-1$ and $I_N=[\frac{N}{N+1},1]\cup[0,\frac{1}{N+1}]$; note that $N$ equals the number of cycles in the decomposition of $\sigma$ (including fixed points as order--$1$ cycles) plus $n-1$.
+Also note that, above each interval $I_\ell$, $n-1$ distinct $W_i$'s appear (see Figure~\ref{figbundleS1general}).
 As above, we first define $W_i'$ as the disjoint union of the $X_k\times I_\ell$ for each interval $I_\ell$ above which $W_i$ appears in the $X_k$--line.
 We say that an $n$--ball in $X$ is in {\em good position} if it meets each $X_I$ transversely along a ball.
-Then, for each interval $I_\ell$, we take a tube $B^n\times I_\ell$ made of a ball in good position above each point of $I_\ell$, so that the different tubes are disjoint, and we add this tube to the only $W_i$ which doesn't appear above $I_\ell$.
+Then, for each interval $I_\ell$, we take a tube $B^n\times I_\ell$ made of a ball in good position above each point of $I_\ell$, so that the different tubes are disjoint, and we add this tube to the only $W_i$ which doesn't appear above $I_\ell$ .
+This tube is thus removed from the other $W_j$'s; since the trace of the tube on a $W_j$ is a collar neighborhood of a disk in $\partial W_j$, this amounts to modifying $W_j$ by an isotopy.
 Thus constructed, the $W_i$ are made of $n$--dimensional handlebodies times interval joined by $1$--handles, hence they are $(n+1)$--dimensional handlebodies.
 For a non-empty proper subset $I$ of $\{1,\dots,n\}$, $W_I$ is made of some $X_J\times I_\ell$ with $|J|=|I|$ and some $X_J\times\{\frac{\ell}{N+1}\}$ with $|J|=|I|-1$, joined by $1$--handles; hence $W_I$ is an $(n-|I|+2)$--dimensional handlebody.
 Finally, $\Sigma=W_{\{1,\dots,n\}}$ is made of $N$ copies of the punctured $S$ joined by $N$ tubes. \end{proof}